 Both also showcase different transaction types that are based on distinct business models.
 Information flow is different, as well as the legalities that surround them.
 They’re also distinct in terms of risk management.

 This may sound complex, but this is a good thing for both consumers and merchants.
 That’s because it lets various services and products meet different needs and requirements.

 While both are beneficial, electronic checks are often based on newer technology, which means they’re the superior option.
-In fact, ACH has been around since the 1970s, the technology isn’t has fast or secure has the newer eCheck technology.
+In fact, ACH has been around since the 1970s, the technology isn’t as fast or secure as newer eCheck technology.